arg-rgb/Linear-and-Circular-Queue/README.md

 **Q3: How big should my initial queue be?**
 Start small (e.g., 8 or 16 elements) and rely on dynamic expansion.
 Heap-growth is amortised and rarely a bottleneck in typical workloads.

-## 10. Getting Help

-If you encounter build issues or have questions on algorithm internals, open a discussion in the repository’s *Discussions* tab or start a new issue with a clear title and reproduction steps.
-The community monitors queries weekdays 10:00–18:00 IST.

-Master these queue implementations to solidify your understanding of **FIFO data-structures**, dynamic memory usage, and pointer arithmetic—cornerstones of efficient systems programming.

 <div style="text-align: center"></div>